scicluna/aidm/README.md

 AIDM is open-source and is licensed under the MIT License.

 For any further questions, you can reach out to the me directly.
 Happy coding!

+## Other
+If you are interested in starting a new adventure, delete your player document in MongoDB

+Due to the inherent costs of running an app like this, I am not at this time interested in deploying this app.